akrzemi1/papers/contracts_explained.md

 In the above example, `f()` has an explicit precondition, but it also has an implicit one: that `x` is not null: either the programmer forgot to type it, or he considered it so obvious that it didn't even make sense for him to write it down.
 If this is compiled in the default build mode, the `if`-statement in function `g()` may be elided.

 It should be noted that contract statements do not magically address all problems with program safety.
-They are expressions and like any other expressions, they can cause bugs, UB, etc.
+They are expressions and like any other expressions, they can cause bugs, UB, etc..

 Acknowledgements